skip to Main Content

 Michigan State Courts

-Stephanie A. Douglas leads BSP’s appellate, class action, and complex briefing teams.
+Stephanie A. Douglas leads BSP Law’s appellate, class action, and complex briefing teams.
 She focuses on translating complex legal and technical arguments into simple, understandable, and persuasive language.

 Stephanie specializes in strategic decisions and issue preservation.
 She advises clients and other counsel on trial-level issues and appeals in state and federal courts around the country.